Arequipa Peru Temple: Design and architecture

 The Arequipa Peru Temple blends Spanish Colonial and Baroque architectural influences, reflecting the historic aesthetic of the area.
 It is on a 7.91-acre plot in the Cayma District of Arequipa.
 The landscape includes Spanish colonial style water fountains, elevated terraces, and native Andean plantings such as cantuta, queñua, and achupaya.
 There are also many different species of evergreens, palm trees, and flowering trees along the grounds.

-The two-story structure's exterior has gray-white granite, using the traditional sillar stone seen throughout Arequipa’s colonial architecture.
-Although the origin of the name of Arequipa is still debated, a tradition states that the name comes from an old Andean phrase: ari qquepan, which loosely equates to “trumpet sound”.
+The two-story structure's exterior has gray-white granite, using the traditional sillar stone seen throughout Arequipa's colonial architecture.
+Although the origin of the name of Arequipa is still debated, a tradition states that the name comes from an old Andean phrase: ari qquepan, which loosely equates to "trumpet sound".
 A central tower on the temple has an angel Moroni statue blowing a trumpet, symbolizing the restoration of the gospel, and eternal possibility.
 Art-glass windows are used throughout the exterior, many featuring imagery of the Flor de Texao, a flower native to Arequipa, which also appears in etched metal detailing and decorative finishes on the facade.

 Inside the temple, a variety of international and local materials are used, including Italian Perlantino marble flooring, multi-colored wool rugs from China, and giclée prints illustrating scenes from the life and ministry of Jesus Christ.

 The celestial room has a Texao floral motif on the flooring, paintings, and other stonework, along with carved hardwood and metalwork.
 The baptistry is constructed with a font resting on twelve oxen, which the church has said represents the Twelve tribes of Israel.

 Temple presidents and admittance

-Temple presidents

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 Serving from 2019 to 2021, Ramiro A. Saenz was the first president, with Elvira A. Sumoya de Antelo serving as matron.
 As of 2024, Juan H. Mendoza Contreras is the president, with Rosa P. de Mendoza serving as matron.

-Admittance

 On May 21, 2019, the church announced the public open house that was held from November 15 to November 30, 2019 (excluding Sundays).
 The temple was dedicated in three sessions by Ulisses Soares of the Quorum of the Twelve Apostles on December 15, 2019.
 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.